Azure-Samples/azuresandbox/terraform-azurerm-vm-mssql/README.md

     * The scheduled task [sql-startup.ps1](./sql-startup.ps1) is created to recreate the `D:\SQLTEMP` folder then start SQL Server.
 The scheduled task is set to run automatically at startup using domain administrator credentials.
   * The data and log files for the *master*, *model* and *msdb* system databases are moved to the data and log disks respectively.
   * The SQL Server errorlog is moved to the data disk.
+  * Windows Update is configured to enable first-party updates for SQL Server patching.

 ## Next steps